 The College of Arts and Sciences (http://drexel.edu/coas) was established in 1990.
-The educational objectives encompass a wide range of goals: to provide interdisciplinary study in the arts and sciences for our Bachelor of Science and Bachelor of Arts majors; to offer Master of Science and Doctoral programs in selected areas of faculty and research strength; to promote research, scholarship, and creative activities which expand disciplinary boundaries and enhance faculty expertise and the quality of the University's instruction; to provide general educational courses for the University's undergraduates; and to improve the quality of life for the University's community through co-curricular programming in the arts and sciences.
+The educational objectives encompass a wide range of goals: to provide interdisciplinary study in the arts and sciences for our Bachelor of Science and Bachelor of Arts majors; to offer Master of Science and Doctoral programs in selected areas of faculty and research strength; to promote research, scholarship, and creative activities which expand disciplinary boundaries and enhance faculty expertise and the quality of the University's instruction; to provide general educational courses for the University's community through co-curricular programming in the arts and sciences.

 Each major combines interdisciplinary study with hands-on, experiential learning to prepare students for a variety of careers, as well as graduate or professional school.
 All undergraduate majors in the College offer cooperative education program options, with special opportunities relating academic study to work experience, or internships.
-Additionally, students across the College are encouraged to work alongside faculty in research projects that related to their academic and professional goals.
+Additionally, students across the College are encouraged to work alongside faculty in research projects that relate to their academic and professional goals.